The Chiringas Over El Morro

 Soon after the birth of my child, I wrote an essay about the color blue.
 I wrote of my love for the ocean, my faithful adoration for the cobalt stained glass windows at Chartres Cathedral, and my breathlessness over lapis lazuli from Afghanistan, which was ground into powder and made into ultramarine, the most wondrous and expensive of pigments.
 I had a great wish to look above the İznik style ceramic tiles towards the blue-painted upper levels interior of Sultan Ahmed’s Mosque in Istanbul, and also wanted to bask beneath Giotto’s vaulted ceiling at the Arena Chapel, which depicted an azurite sky with a heavenly, and eerily crepuscular, glow.
 Blue had become my color of spiritual growth and wonder.

 Blue, I wrote, was the color of empty nests and becoming.
 It was the color of what life looks like on the move—the color of the wind stirred up behind beating wings—the color of flight.
-It was, at all times, a question and a myriad of possibilities.
+It was, at all times, both a question and also myriad possibilities.

 Words.
-My God, I would learn how to wield them, although first they would masticate the person I thought I was and crush all thoughts of the person I hoped to become.
+My God, I would learn how to wield them, and I would choose love, although first my words, collected into stories, would masticate the person I thought I was, reshape the future I thought would be mine, and crush all thoughts of the person I hoped to become.

 “Your family is provincial,” said my child’s father.
 “New York City will swallow you whole.”